a-mercier/DeployTemplateVPS/README.md

 You need to replace all occurences of `test.amercier.fr` with your domain name.

+You need to replace all occurences of `deploy-template-vps` with your Docker Hub repository name.

 If your VPS is not an Ubuntu server, you may need to adjust this template (for example in the `ci-cd.yml` the `/home/ubuntu/deploy-template-vps` path).

+## Deploy

+To deploy your application, merge the `main` branch into the `production` branch.
+The GitHub Actions will build your Docker image, push it to Docker Hub, and deploy it to your VPS.